microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraUserOwnedObject.md

 cccccccc-2222-3333-4444-dddddddddddd
 ```

-This command gets the top three objects owned by the specified user.
+This example retrieves the top three objects owned by the specified user.

-- `-ObjectId` Parameter specifies the ID of a user as a UserPrincipalName or ObjectId.
+- `-ObjectId` parameter specifies the ID of a user as a UserPrincipalName or ObjectId.

 ## Parameters